tmobile/magentaA11y/_checklist-native/toggle-switch.md

 	- `android:text` XML attribute
 	- Optional: use `contentDescription` for a more descriptive name, depending on type of view and for elements without a visible label
 	- `contentDescription` overrides `android:text`
-	- Use `labelFor` attribute to connect the visible label to the control
+	- Use `labelFor` attribute to associate the visible label with the control

 ### Role